hagaaty-create/google-ads/src/README.md

 ## Pushing to GitHub

-Here are the commands to push your code to your GitHub repository from your command line (CMD):
+Here are the commands to push your code to your GitHub repository from your command line (CMD).

+### For the First Time

+If this is the first time you are pushing the project, follow these steps in order.

-1.  **Initialize Git in your project directory (if you haven't already):**
+1.  **Initialize Git in your project directory:**
     ```bash
     git init -b main
     ```